keisukekondokk/covid19-simulator-japan/README.md

 # COVID-19 Simulator in Japan

 ## Shiny Web Application
 I developed a spatial Susceptible-Exposed-Infectious-Recovered (SEIR) model to understand how the restriction of interregional mobility affect the spatial spread of the COVID-19 in Japan (Kondo, 2020).
-The numerical simulations conducted in this study are provide on the web site “COVID-19 Simulator in Japan,” which I developed as a Shiny Application.
+The numerical simulations conducted in this study are provided on the web site “COVID-19 Simulator in Japan,” which I developed as a Shiny Application.
 URL: https://keisuke-kondo.shinyapps.io/covid19-simulator-japan/

 [![COVID19 Simulator](www/fig_shinyapp.png "COVID-19 Simulator")](https://keisukekondokk.github.io/covid19-simulator-japan)